bt3gl/ARKit_PostMalone/README.md

 ### `AppDelegate.swift`

-This is where we call the class `AppDelegate`, which responds for `UIApplicationMain`.
-In this class we create a variable that will work as the window UI and we have UI methods for:
+This is where we call the class `AppDelegate`, which answers for `UIApplicationMain`.
+In this class, we create a variable that will work as the window UI and we have UI methods for:

 * See if the application is about to move from active to inactive state (for example, pause ongoing tasks).
 * Release shared resources and save user data.
 * Change from the background to the active state.
 * Restart any tasks that were paused while the application was inactive.
 * Termination actions for when the application is about to terminate (for example, to save data if appropriate).